 U.S. FAA bars flights by Hawaiian cargo company that made emergency landing

-July 16 (Reuters) - The Federal Aviation Administration (FAA) said on Friday it has barred the company that operates Hawaiian cargo airline Transair from flying or conducting maintenance inspections until it complies with U.S. regulations.
+(Reuters) -The Federal Aviation Administration (FAA) said on Friday it has barred the company that operates Hawaiian cargo airline Transair from flying or conducting maintenance inspections until it complies with U.S. regulations.

 The agency’s decision is separate from an ongoing investigation into the July 2 accident involving a Transair Boeing 737-200 that crashed into the Pacific Ocean near Honolulu.
 Both of the aircraft’s two crew members were rescued.